Game of Thrones season 8 finale recap: Rising from the ashes

 Jon pleads with her to pardon Tyrion.
 She says she can't.
 "We can't hide behind small mercies," she says.
 Jon says they're trying to build a world of mercy.
 Trust me, Daenerys reckons, she knows what is good.
 They embrace.
 She tells him they'll break the wheel together.

+This was actually a deeply affecting scene.
+Though she refused to free Tyrion, Daenerys showed off her warmer side as she tried to bask in victory alongside Jon.
+This made her petrified rictus of betrayal all the more poignant.

-Daenerys' death rouses Drogon, who flies into the Keep.
-He roars and gets his dragonbreath ready.
+Daenerys' death roused more than my feeble emotions, as it also awoke Drogon.
+He flies into the Keep, surveys the scene and gets his dragonbreath ready.
 Jon prepares for his second death, but Drogon doesn't burn him.
 Instead he melts the Iron Throne.
 Drogon picks Daenerys up with his claws and flees.

 Game over.